naiyoma/docs-fern/fern/api/docs/specification/types.md

 ### Examples

 You can add examples for types.
-These are passed into the compiler to be used in the generated outputs (e.g. examples in the Postman Collection).
+These are passed into the compiler to be used in the generated outputs (e.g., examples in the Postman collection).

 ```yaml
 types: